AdaCore/langkit-query-language/lkql_checker/doc/generated/predefined_rules.rst

 .. index:: Metrics_Essential_Complexity

 The ``Metrics_Essential_Complexity`` rule takes a positive integer as upper bound.
 A program unit that is an executable body exceeding this limit will be flagged.

 The Ada essential complexity metric is a McCabe cyclomatic complexity metric counted for the code that is reduced by excluding all the pure structural Ada control statements.

+This rule has the following (mandatory) parameter for the ``+R`` option and for LKQL rule options files:

+*N: int*
+   Maximum essential complexity a body can have without being flagged, all bodies with a higher index will be flagged.

 .. rubric:: Example